inukshuk/jekyll-scholar/README.md

     $:.unshift '/full/path/to/the/repository/lib'

-to your `_plugins/ext.rb` before requiring 'jekyll/scholar', where `/full/path/to/the/repository` is where you have cloned jekyll-scholar into.
+to your `_plugins/ext.rb` before requiring 'jekyll/scholar', where `/full/path/to/the/repository` is the path to your local version of Jekyll-Scholar.

-When contributing to jekyll-scholar, please make sure to install all dependencies and run the cucumber features:
+When contributing to Jekyll-Scholar, please make sure to install all dependencies and run the cucumber features:

     $ bundle install